 Moving Traditions’ approach to educating Jewish preteens and teens is rooted in this multi-dimensional view of character development.

-Our signature programs, Rosh Hodesh and Shevet, will challenge your teens to think critically about and apply Jewish wisdom to the issues that matter to them most, including academic stress, friendship, body image, and peer pressure.
+Our teen groups, Rosh Hodesh and Shevet, will challenge your teens to think critically about and apply Jewish wisdom to the issues that matter to them most, including academic stress, friendship, body image, and peer pressure.